meliday/ml-dl-study-notes/README.md

-# ml-dl-study-notes
+# ML / DL Study Notes

-Notes on machine learning and deep learning theory, from fundamentals to core concepts.
+This repository contains personal study notes and code for machine learning and deep learning, primarily based on Sogang University K-MOOC courses, and personal projects.